s22442/kno-rl/README.md

 - Advantage Actor-Critic (A2C) - written both in Python with TensorFlow and in [PyTorch-powered](https://github.com/LaurentMazare/tch-rs) Rust
 - Asynchronous Advantage Actor-Critic (A3C) - made in Rust and PyTorch

+_The project is more of a "Proof of concept" kind of software.
+Several learning optimizations could be added, tests don't exist, the code quality is rather average and bugs may appear._

 ## Prerequisites

 - Python scripts: